jonlpersson/ed-latimore/site/_posts/2022-07-26-how-to-become-more-physically-attractive-to-women.md

 Your fragrance communicates attractiveness to women on a carnal level.
 Find a daily-wear bottle of fragrance that blends with your natural body chemistry.

-It’s the kind of shopping you have to do in person because we all have an individual-specific scent profile.<sup><a class="footnote" rel="footnote" href="#fn:4">4</a></sup> This means a cologne that works wonders for you might smell horrible on me, and vice versa.
+It’s the kind of shopping you have to do in person because we all have an individual-specific scent profile.<sup>[4](#fn:4){: .footnote rel="footnote"}</sup> This means a cologne that works wonders for you might smell horrible on me, and vice versa.

 Get to know the different categories of men’s fragrance: